Skip to content

 The recommended dosage of Wegovy for MASH is 2.4 mg once weekly.
 Patients start at lower doses and gradually increase up to this target dose; lower doses may be given long-term if the target dose is not tolerated.

-Wegovy in fatty liver disease clinical trials
+Wegovy in SLD clinical trials

 Wegovy’s conditional approval for MASH in the U.S. was based on data from the first part of an ongoing Phase 3 clinical trial called ESSENCE (NCT04822181).
 The analysis covered 800 people with MASH and moderate-to-advanced fibrosis who were given either Wegovy (2.4 mg) or a placebo for about 1.5 years.
 Data showed that, relative to the placebo, participants given Wegovy were significantly more likely to see beneficial effects.
 Specifically, these were: